hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 The second difference occurs when there is an `if` in the control form's body.
 Electric `if`'s current implementation interacts badly with auto-mapping semantics:

 * `if` produces useful results only when used with singular values.
-* If you use `if` with non-singular values, you will get very wide products which are not semantically interesting or useful.
+* If you use `if` with non-singular values, you will get very wide products which don't seem semantically interesting or useful.
-* This is a design flaw in electric `if` and should be fixed.
-* [Verse](https://simon.peytonjones.org/assets/pdfs/verse-conf.pdf) gets this right.
+* We acknowledge the semantics gap here, we're still exploring and figuring out the right semantics.
 Future work!
+The current semantics, despite being sometimes surprising, are at least well defined and consistent.

 Some other interesting examples to try, consider the difference between `e/for` and `let`:
 * `(e/for [x (e/amb 1 2)] (prn 1))`